edshanks/School-District-Analysis-with-Pandas/README.md

 # School District Analysis with Pandas
 This project aims to analyze data from a school district's public high schools and its students in order to find correlations between a school's size, type (district or charter), and spending per student, and the performance of its students.
+All calculations and aggregations were performed, stored, and displayed with the Pandas module in Python.

 <h3>Raw Data</h3>